 He first became aware of his diabetes when his eyesight began to fluctuate and he developed an unquenchable thirst.
 He must have battled diabetes for at least 20 years.
 A back injury on the job made that battle harder since it was practically impossible for him to do any kind of exercise except walking – so frustrating for an active man who had once been an avid runner.

-It was a shock to the whole family when Uncle Bob entered the hospital this summer and we found out he had had a heart attack and stroke.
+It was a shock to the whole family when Uncle Bob entered the hospital in the summer of 2010 and we found out he had had a heart attack and stroke.
 With all we thought we knew about diabetes and kidney disease, we didn’t realize he could have heart disease, too.
 Of course, now I’m always finding articles about cardiovascular disease associated with diabetes and kidney disease.
 It just shows me how important it is to learn all the facts.

-I’m seeing so many more stories about diabetes in honor of Diabetes Awareness Month.
-And I’m grateful there are celebrities out there like Nick Jonas and Billie Jean King sharing their experiences about diabetes, and in Nick’s case, educating a whole generation who might never have thought about the disease otherwise.
+Every year, I see so many more stories about diabetes, especially during Diabetes Awareness Month every November.
+I’m grateful there are celebrities out there like Nick Jonas and Billie Jean King sharing their experiences about diabetes, and in Nick’s case, educating a whole generation who might never have thought about the disease otherwise.

 So I’m hoping Uncle Bob’s story inspires others to think, learn more about diabetes and kidney disease, take control of their health, and get the word out.